Distances are calculated in a straight line and may not reflect actual travel distance.

 Transport links provide a huge draw to the area with easy access to the A303 as well as to the mainline railway station in Salisbury providing direct access to London Waterloo.

 The period Walled Garden that lies behind Dunleys House is quite simply, divine.
 Private and generous, it has been carefully planned and designed to form a wonderful backdrop to the house, an outside space to be enjoyed throughout the seasons.
-Brick pathways and terraces are sympathetic to the age of the property and access to a dry storage shed adjoining the office and to a further, large workshop, tucked out of view, with power connected.
-The building offers a huge amount of storage or could be used as an ideal work from home space.
+Brick pathways and terraces are sympathetic to the age of the property and access to a dry storage shed adjoining the office.

 Based on a loosely formal design, the planting is exquisite, a meticulous lawn surrounded by beautifully planted borders.
 Pleached Lime trees make a wonderful feature, underplanted with specimen shrubs including the glorious 'Annabel' hydrangea.
 Majestic hollyhocks and evergreen plants, along with many herbaceous favourites, combine to make sure there is colour and interest throughout the seasons.